IPOH STREET ART

 Mural Arts Lane is the back alley to Jalan Masjid .....

-Most of these have been there for years, free of vandalism, despite being easily accessible.
-But they do suffer from the tropical climate and eventually weather away ......
+Most of these works have been there for years, free of vandalism, despite being easily accessible.
+But they do suffer from the tropical climate and, if not restored, eventually weather away ......

 2024 .... and four years earlier.